-- GRATE AND SALT ZUCCHINI: Using a hand grater or food processor, grate the zucchini.
-You need about 4 Cups grated, placed in a med-sized bowl.
+- GRATE AND SALT ZUCCHINI: Using a hand grater or food processor, with grater attachment, grate the zucchini.
+You need about 4 cups grated, placed in a med-sized bowl.
 Sprinkle with 1 tsp kosher salt, stir well, and let sit for 15 minutes, stirring occasionally.
 (This will release the water and give you light and crispy zucchini cakes!)

-- Place the zucchini in a strainer, and using your hand or a spatula, press down firmly to remove as much water as possible.
+- After 15 minutes, place the salted zucchini in a strainer, and using your hand or a spatula, press down firmly to remove as much water as possible.
 Do not rinse.
 Pat dry with a few paper towels.
 You really want to get these fairly dry.

 - Preheat oven to 350F

-- In a heavy bottom skillet, heat 1-2 T olive oil or butter over medium heat.
+- SEAR: In a heavy bottom skillet, heat 1-2 T olive oil or butter over medium heat.
 When the oil is hot, spoon ping-pong sized balls of the batter.
-Brown each side until golden about 3 minutes each side, and place in a warm oven-either on a wire rack or on a parchment-lined sheet pan.
+Lightly sear each side until golden brown about 3 minutes each side, and place in a warm oven-either on a wire rack or on a parchment-lined sheet pan.
 Putting these in the oven will allow them to cook all the way through and puff up, without getting too brown in the skillet.

 - Calories: 257

 Keywords: Zucchini Fritters, zucchini fritters recipe, how to make zucchini fritters, crispy zucchini fritters, best zucchini fritters